-- Living expense stipend during years 1 and 2
+- living expense stipend during years 1 and 2

-- A combination of stipend, teaching fellowships, and/or research assistantships during years 3 and 4
+- a combination of stipend, teaching fellowships, and/or research assistantships during years 3 and 4

-- If noted in your Notice of Financial Support, summer research funding following the first four academic years from GSAS or faculty grants
+- if noted in your Notice of Financial Support, summer research funding following the first four academic years from GSAS or faculty grants

-- Stipend and/or research support during the completion year.
+- stipend and/or research support during the completion year.

 In some programs, the timing and structure of living expense support may vary from this pattern.
-For example, students in the sciences typically receive funding until they complete their degrees.
+For example, students in the sciences typically receive full funding until they complete their degrees.